Jacksonville Jaguars hire Urban Meyer as head coach

 The Jaguars hold the No. 1 pick in the 2021 NFL draft.

-Before joining FOX, Meyer had a 187-32 record during head coaching stints at Ohio State, Florida, Utah and Bowling Green.
+Before joining Fox, Meyer had a 187-32 record during head coaching stints at Ohio State, Florida, Utah and Bowling Green.
 He is the only modern-day coach to win national championships in two different conferences -- the SEC in 2006 and 2008 at Florida and the Big Ten in 2014 at Ohio State, according to the Jaguars.

+Meyer left Ohio State after the 2018 season, when he said he was dealing with severe headaches, related to an issue from a brain cyst.

+That final season with the Buckeyes also was one with controversy.
+Meyer was suspended for three games without pay in the wake of an investigation into what he did about spousal abuse allegations against former assistant coach Zach Smith, the university said.

 Meyer will replace previous head coach Doug Marrone, who was fired earlier this month after leading the Jaguars to a one-win season.